FriendlyCaptcha/friendly-captcha-php/README.md

 A PHP client for the [Friendly Captcha](https://friendlycaptcha.com) service.
 This client allows for easy integration and verification of captcha responses with the Friendly Captcha API.

 > Note, this is for [Friendly Captcha v2](https://developer.friendlycaptcha.com) only.
-This version is in preview right now, for the current version see the [documentation here](https://docs.friendlycaptcha.com).

 ## Installation